guyboltonking/redmine-to-omnifocus/README.md

 To use it, you should set the "Issues export limit" in Redmine's "Issue Tracking" Settings tab to a high enough value such that all issues are exported.
-The script also expects the date format to be set in Redmine on the Display tab in Settings to the dd Mmm YYYY format, such as 19 Sep 2011
+The script also expects the date format to be set in Redmine on the Display tab in Settings to the DD MMM YYYY format, such as 19 Sep 2011.

 The requirements are: